bewayo2/KeyWordGenerator/STREAMLIT_CLOUD_SETUP.md

 **Important Notes:**
 - Use **lowercase with underscores** (e.g., `google_ads_client_id` not `GOOGLE_ADS_CLIENT_ID`)
+- Use **flat structure** (all keys at the top level, not nested)
 - The app will automatically convert these to the expected format
-- Do NOT include quotes around the values in the TOML file
+- Do NOT include quotes around the values in the TOML file (Streamlit will handle quotes automatically)
 - Each secret should be on its own line
+- Make sure there are no extra spaces before or after the `=` sign

 ## Example Secrets File